pforret/jekyll.forret.com/_posts/2024/2024-05-19-mirrorring-with-bashew-github-actions.md

 * [Hostify](https://www.hostifi.com/#pricing): > 99$/mon
 * [Unihosting](https://www.unihosted.com/#pricing): free for 1 site and <= 5 devices).

+But I had already purchased the Cloud Key Gen 2, and I didn't want to pay a monthly fee.
 Then I considered using a Raspberry Pi to create a controller, the pure DIY route.
 I had a Raspberry Pi 3B+ lying around, and I could use it to run the controller software.

 It struck me how amateuristic the [DIY part of the Ubiquiti Unifi ecosystem](https://community.ui.com/questions/UniFi-Installation-Scripts-or-UniFi-Easy-Update-Script-or-UniFi-Lets-Encrypt-or-UniFi-Easy-Encrypt-/ccbc7530-dd61-40a7-82ec-22b17f027776) was.
 There are installation scripts available, but they are not maintained by Ubiquiti.
 They are developed by Glenn Rietveld (from the Netherlands, I think he's a Ubiquiti employee), and it's not hosted on GitHub, but on his personal website [glennr.nl](https://glennr.nl/scripts).
+No versioning, no deltas, no history.

 I thought that was odd, and I decided to mirror the scripts on GitHub, for science and to check how fast I could do it with a [bashew](https://github.com/pforret/bashew) bash script.